WojciechMatuszewski/programming-notes/aws/serverless/learn-you-some-lambda-best-practice.md

 - **specify multiple subnets** when you attach your lambda to a VPC.

 * use _Private Link_ for connecting to private services or other AWS services through _gateway_ or _interface_ endpoints

-## Lambda extensions

-- scripts or binaries that run alongside your lambda function

-* see the [extensions docs](./lambda-extensions.md) for more info

-- the **GO 1.x does not support lambda extensions**, you have to use either **`provided` or `provided.al2` for the extensions to work**

-## Custom runtime

-What if your favorite way of writing lambdas is by using bash?
-Or maybe you want to do some funky stuff before your handler runs?
-All of this is possible with _custom runtimes_.

-### Custom runtime and Lambda Runtime API

-- they are like a middleman between _AWS Lambda Runtime API_ and your handler.
-The Runtime API exposes an HTTP API that the runtime can use.

-* events that the runtime pooled are forwarded to your handler.

-- for the go1.x runtime, there seems to be a proprietary mechanism of handling invocations.
-  That runtime does not use the runtime API.
-Instead the connection is accepted on a localhost with port specified by the `_LAMBDA_SERVER_PORT` environment variable.

-* the `aws-lambda-go` package constructs two clients, one for the "legacy" runtime and one for the one that supports Runtime API.
-  After that, given client is run based on what kind of environment variable is specified.

-- the _AWS Lambda Runtime API_ can be emulated.
-There exists an [aws-lambda-runtime-interface-emulator](https://github.com/aws/aws-lambda-runtime-interface-emulator) - an universal tool for emulating the Runtime API.
-You can also use `sam local invoke` command to streamline this process.

-* the language specific runtimes already have RIE built-in for local testing.

-- remember that RIE has to start before your runtime starts, thus you have to point RIE at a binary (or script).
-RIE will handle bootstrapping that binary.